MogliatiJuan/hibernate_project/README.md

 When creating entities that require relationships:
 1. Use "List" first to see available IDs
 2. Use those IDs when creating new entities
-3. Example: Creating Faculty requires `idCiudad` → list Cities first
+3. Example: Creating Faculty requires `idCity` → list Cities first

 ### Transactions